 Gastrinomas hypersecrete (over produce) gastrin causing Zollinger-Ellison Syndrome.
 Symptoms of Zollinger-Ellison Syndrome include diarrhea and peptic-ulcers.
 Patients with Zollinger-Ellison Syndrome may also develop gastric carcinoid as a result of prolonged gastrin hypersecretion.

 Verner Morrison Syndrome

 VIPomas hypersecrete Vasoactive Intestinal Peptide (VIP) which causes Verner-Morrison Syndrome.
 Symptoms of Verner-Morrison Syndrome include severe watery diarrhea, which can be life threatening.

-Glucagonomas hypersecrete glucagon which causes skin rash, diabetes, and weight loss.
+Glucagonomas hypersecrete a glucose secretion-regulating hormone, which causes skin rash, diabetes, and weight loss.